-Politics, Philosophy and Economics is an exciting new course providing students with the opportunity to study three disciplines that are crucial for an understanding of the complex dynamics of today’s world.
-Students study a common foundation in the first year, and an advanced seminar and dissertation unit in their final year that develops links across the three disciplines – a distinctive feature of the course.
+Politics, Philosophy and Economics is an exciting course providing students with the opportunity to study three disciplines that are crucial for an understanding of the complex dynamics of today’s world.
+Students study a common foundation in the first year, and write an advanced dissertation unit in their final year that develops links across the three disciplines.
 There is the flexibility to vary your degrees in such a way as to graduate with one of three awards: BSc Politics, Philosophy and Economics; BA Politics, Philosophy and Economics; and BA Politics and Philosophy with Economics.

-You will focus on the particulars of the each of the three key disciplines, while developing a link across the three.
+You will focus on the particulars of each of the three key disciplines while developing an awareness of the links across the three.
 Your studies will introduce you to political ideas and processes in countries throughout the world, allowing you to examine issues fundamental to our times.
 You will gain a solid foundation in politics and government in Britain and abroad, with the option to study further subjects such as democracy in Britain, modern political thought, comparative European political institutions, migration, ethnicity, and multiculturalism.

-The study of Philosophy will introduce you to key forms of philosophical enquiry, including logic, epistemology and metaphysics, which will in turn broaden your appreciation of why philosophical questioning is so important today.
-A wide range of options includes courses such as: ancient philosophy, contemporary analytic and continental philosophy.
+The study of Philosophy will introduce you to key forms of philosophical enquiry, including logic, epistemology and metaphysics, which will, in turn, broaden your appreciation of why philosophical questioning is so important today.
+A wide range of options include modules in ancient philosophy, contemporary analytic and continental philosophy.